jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-03 02 Fundamental Principles Spec Part A Project Summary.md

 Goal
 ----

-Documented some of fundamental principles for the new programming language.
+Documented some of fundamental principles for the Circle programming language.

 Not all fundamental principles were documented in this project.
 Only about half of the subjects were covered.
 This is because a number of fundamental principles could use some clearing up on other subjects first.